Welcome to our Educational Design section!

 We help our customers to apply this approach.
 It avoids them from investing a lot of money in recruitment risking to offer contracts to job hoppers who will leave the company ‘for a better place’ well before they are mature enough to produce added value for the company.

 Designing sessions, trajectories and programs to develop cooperative skills

 Cooperation is, among other things, the key to effective working, value creation in organizations and creative solution finding.
 Whether in primary schools with 6 year olds, or in highly professional organizations and management teams, improving collaborative skills pays of whatever the objectives are.

 We help many different organizations, ranging from primary schools to governmental organizations and managament teams of commercial companies, to increase team performances through the design and implementation of sessions and programs of different format and size.

 Serious Games are very popular to, for instance, safely experiment in a difficult context, get to know your team dynamics, or, to understand the results of a complex project without your CEO, management board or your client having to read the report.

 Serious Games make you experience situations, make you feel the impact of your decisions and make you realize how complex situations work.
 They provide a safe but serious 'playground' in which people can learn by doing and experimenting.

 We have Serious Games in our portfolio for many different situations.
 Some examples are the commonly used TeamUp, designed to improve team performance and (re)design teams, and, a game to understand the Policy Making and Decision Making context of large infrastructural mobility projects.
-We have also developed a card game that helps improving cooperation among young people and children.
+We also have a card game in our portfolio that helps improving cooperation among young people and children.